 I got a scary message from my 2011 Toyota Camry.
 “Key battery low,” the message on the dashboard read.
 You can read that two ways.
 “Key” could mean they key fob that unlocks and starts the car.
 Or “key” could mean “critical.”
 Fortunately, when a Toyota says key battery low, it means the key that unlocks and starts the car.
 Or the key fob, if that’s what your car uses.

 You can fix this yourself and you don’t have to find a Toyota dealer.

 The cheap, easy fix for a Toyota key battery low

 The batteries they use vary, but my 2011 Camry uses a CR2032 battery, which you can buy just about anywhere.
 The CR2032 is a common Lithium battery that many electronic devices use for power.
 In electronic devices like keyfobs, they’re supposed to last about five years.
 I guess mine was due.

 The last time I needed one, for one of my kids’ toys, Batteries Plus refused to sell me one.
 They sold me a package of 10.
 That was six months ago, and of course that means the nine unused batteries have long since disappeared.

 If you want a really low price, it turns out the Dollar Tree usually sells a package of two for $1.
-The quality is likely to be lower than a name-brand one, but if it’s an emergency and you’re near a Dollar Tree, that gets you out of a jam on the cheap.
-For the price difference, I’m going to find out.
-It sounds like potentially good writing material.
+It won’t last as long as a name-brand one, but if it’s an emergency and you’re near a Dollar Tree, that gets you out of a jam on the cheap.
+For the price difference, I decided to find out.
+I got a year out of that battery.

 So don’t panic when your Toyota says key battery low.
 You can fix it yourself.
 It won’t cost a lot.
 And you probably have a few days to do it.
 But I wouldn’t recommend waiting too long.